 Welcome bonuses are almost always no deposit bonuses, so the bonus can be redeemed without making a deposit.
 This means that you don't need any money to be able to use these bonuses, and online casinos can present you with some great deals due to the stiff competition amongst them for new players.

-A welcome bonus normally takes the form of extra casino money or extra spins, but it can occasionally consist of lottery tickets or other promotions.
+A welcome bonus normally takes the form of extra casino money or free spins, but it can occasionally consist of lottery tickets or other promotions.
 Online casino bonuses are an easy and risk-free way to get acquainted with the new casino and its range of games without putting your own money on the line.

 You'll benefit from the welcome bonuses described in the list when you open a new player account, which you'll receive without making any deposit at all.
 Bojoko regularly updates this UK online casino list with the best welcome bonuses currently available, and you'll always find the most up-to-date bonus information in our listings.
 These will help you discover the newest casinos and any enticing welcome bonuses that could jumpstart your casino experience, so keep your eyes peeled for any deals.